HiBob

 Sales incentive compensation management platform that automates commission calculations and gives reps real-time earnings visibility.
 Buyers should compare it on cloud deployment, per seat per year pricing, Web support.
 Expect a more vendor-led evaluation path if hands-on validation matters early.

-Pricing model: Per seat per year.
+Per seat per year

 “RevOps and sales finance teams consistently cite CaptivateIQ for eliminating the commission disputes, calculation errors, and manual spreadsheet work that frustrate sales reps and admins alike.
 The consistent note is that it solves a specific problem — incentive comp — and buyers looking for base salary or total rewards management should look at a different category.”